Speed, fatigue and alcohol remain the main causes of death and injury on Australian roads.

 - Review current exemption powers to ensure legislation can support on-road trials.
 Where necessary, various jurisdictions have made or are making changes to facilitate trials.
 This is ongoing.

 - Design and develop a safety assurance regime for automated road vehicles.
-A mandatory self-certification approach has been agreed but requires that legislative changes will be examined in 2018.
+A mandatory self-certification approach has been agreed but requires legislative change.
 This is ongoing.

 - Develop legislative reform options to clarify the application of current driver and driving laws to autonomous vehicles, and to establish legal obligations for automated driving system entities.
 In May 2018, transport ministers considered reform options to facilitate vehicles being driven at higher levels of automation.
-The Transport Infrastructure Council has directed the National Transport Commission to work on a harmonised national law.
-It is not clear whether that process will lead or will follow international developments.
+The Transport Infrastructure Council has directed the National Transport Commission to work on a harmonized national law.
 It is likely, though, that the self-certification approach for safety assurance will be bolstered by the imposition of a primary safety duty on automated driving system entities.
 That will also require legislative change.
+The National Transport Commission will adopt what its Chief Executive describes as a “fast follower” approach.
 This is ongoing.

 - Review injury insurance schemes.
 This will occur later in 2018.

 - Develop options to manage government access to autonomous vehicle data that balances road safety and network efficiency outcomes and efficient enforcement of traffic laws with sufficient privacy protections for autonomous vehicle users.
-This will occur later in 2018.
+This will be delivered in 2019.

 Examples of recent or pending legislative change include:

-- The Road Vehicle Standards Bill 2018 (Cth) was introduced into the Australian federal parliament on 7 February 2018.
-The core objects of this bill are to provide for the regulation of road vehicles and road vehicle components, to set national road vehicle standards and to give effect to Australia’s international obligations to harmonise road vehicle standards.
-As at 5 June 2018, this bill was still in the House of Representatives and yet to be considered by the Senate.
+- The Road Vehicle Standards Bill 2018 (Cth) was introduced into the Australian federal parliament on February 7, 2018.
+The core objects of this bill are to provide for the regulation of road vehicles and road vehicle components, to set national road vehicle standards and to give effect to Australia’s international obligations to harmonize road vehicle standards.
+As of September 4, 2018, this bill had not yet passed.

 - In 2017, New South Wales passed the Transport Legislation Amendment (Automated Vehicle Trials and Innovation) Act 2017 (NSW).
 That Act made amendments to the Road Transport Act.
 The amendments established a legislative framework to provide for the safe testing of autonomous vehicle technology in New South Wales.